The world is becoming hotter and drier. Farmers are starting to gather seeds that are okay with that.

 Energy-hungry societies are confronting a dilemma: use precious land to harvest crops or green energy?
 A new kind of farm says you can do both.

-For a New Generation of Fish Farmers, the Ocean is Becoming Obsolete
+For Some Fish Farmers, the Ocean is Becoming Obsolete

 Land-based aquaculture startups are producing healthier fish without polluting the sea.